-- (i) a Regulated Company could consent to the making of a replacement appointment or variation, which changes its appointed area, in which case Ofwat has the authority to appoint a new licence holder; - (ii) under condition O of a licence, where the Secretary of State has given the Regulated Company at least 25 years' notice and that period of notice has expired; - (iii) under the provisions of the Special Administration regime, the Special Administrator may transfer the business and licence to a successor (see the section "Special Administration Orders" below); or - (iv) by the granting of an "inset" appointment over part of a Regulated Company's existing appointed area to another Regulated Company (see below).
+- a Regulated Company could consent to the making of a replacement appointment or variation, which changes its appointed area, in which case Ofwat has the authority to appoint a new licence holder; - (ii) under condition O of a licence, where the Secretary of State has given the Regulated Company at least 25 years' notice and that period of notice has expired; - (iii) under the provisions of the Special Administration regime, the Special Administrator may transfer the business and licence to a successor (see the section "Special Administration Orders" below); or - (iv) by the granting of an "inset" appointment over part of a Regulated Company's existing appointed area to another Regulated Company (see below).

 Before making an appointment or variation replacing a Regulated Company, Ofwat or the Secretary of State must consider any representations or objections made.
-In making an appointment or variation replacing a Regulated Company and, where the Secretary of State or Ofwat makes such an appointment or variation, in determining what provision should be made for the fixing of charges by the new Regulated Company, it is the duty of the Secretary of State or Ofwat to ensure, so far as may be consistent with their duties under the WIA, that the interests of the members and creditors of the existing Regulated Company are not unfairly prejudiced as regards the terms on which the new Regulated Company could accept transfers of property, rights and liabilities from the existing Regulated Company.
+Where the Secretary of State or Ofwat makes such an appointment or variation, in determining what provision should be made for the fixing of charges by the new Regulated Company, it is the duty of the Secretary of State or Ofwat to ensure, so far as may be consistent with their duties under the WIA, that the interests of the members and creditors of the existing Regulated Company are not unfairly prejudiced as regards the terms on which the new Regulated Company could accept transfers of property, rights and liabilities from the existing Regulated Company.

-An inset appointment can be granted to a company seeking to provide water and/or wastewater services on an unserviced site, or to a large user of water and/or wastewater services within an existing Regulated Company's area, or where the incumbent Regulated Company consents to the variation.
-The threshold for large user insets has been reduced, from 250 to 50 megalitres of water supplied or likely to be supplied to particular premises in any 12-month period, which has increased the number of large users that are able to qualify for inset appointments.
-The inset mechanism continues alongside the introduction of the new regime for licensing new entrants under the Water Act.
-New entrants have been able to apply for a water supply licence (see the section "Special Administration Orders") since 1 August 2005.
-To date, seven new entrants (including Aquavitae (UK) Limited, ("Aquavitae") have sought and been granted water supply licences.
+An inset appointment can be granted to a company seeking to provide water and/or sewerage services on an unserved site, or to a large user of water and/or sewerage services within an existing Regulated Company's area, or where the incumbent Regulated Company consents to the variation.
+The threshold for large user insets is 50 megalitres of water supplied or likely to be supplied to particular premises in any 12-month period.
+The inset mechanism continues alongside the regime for licensing new entrants under the Water Act.
+New entrants have been able to apply for a water supply licence (see the section "Special Administration Orders" below) since 1 August 2005.
+To date, seven new entrants (including Aquavitae (UK) Limited, ("Aquavitae")) have sought and been granted water supply licences.
 On 20 June 2008, however, Ofwat issued a notice revoking the water licence of Aquavitae, following Aquavitae going into administration.
-Ofwat revoked Aquavitae's licence because the company is or is likely to be unable to pay its debt.
+Ofwat revoked Aquavitae's licence because the company was or was likely to be unable to pay its debt.
 Aquavitae did not have any water supply licence customers.
 The new water supply licensing regime is described in more detail in the section "The Water Act" below.